dlarrick/hass-kumo/README.md

 ## Configuration

-Configuration is now possible using the GUI:
+Configuration is possible using the Home Assistant user interface, or using YAML.
+We recommend the UI method.

+1. In Home Assistant, go to Settings ➤ Devices & Services ➤ Integrations, and click **➕ Add Integration**.
-Simply go to Configuration->Integrations and add a new integration.
-Search for "Kumo" and select it.
+2. Search for "Kumo" and select the **Kumo** item.
-The dialog will prompt you for your KumoCloud user(email address) as well as your password.
-You will have the option to enable the prefer_cache option in this dialog.
-Once complete the Dialog will promt you to assign a Room for discovered devices.
+3. When prompted, enter your KumoCloud username (email address) and password.
+4. You can also enable the `prefer_cache` setting in this dialog.
+See details below.
+5. Click **Submit** to enable the integration and begin device discovery.
+6. Once discovery is complete:
+   - You'll be prompted to assign a room (Area in Home Assistant terminology) for all discovered devices.
+   - You _might_ be prompted to assign IP addresses for devices where Kumo didn’t receive an IP address from the KumoCloud service.
+See details below.

-You will now have a card for the integration along with an "Options" link.
-In the Options Dialog you can change the default timeout values.
-Please note that the new values will not take effect until you restart HomeAssistant.
+Once the Kumo integration is added, you'll have a card for it on the Integrations page.
+(Integrations are sorted by name, and the name of this integration is "Kumo".)
+The Kumo integration card includes a "Configure" link.
+The configuration panel lets you change the default timeout values for device connections, or update IP addresses for configured units. **Important:** New values don't take effect until you restart Home Assistant.

-Configuration for Kumo can also be configured using YAML.
-Add the following configuration to your configuration.yaml:
+Kumo can also be configured using YAML.
+Add the following configuration to your `configuration.yaml`:

 ```
 kumo: